 By striking the keys softly, the sound is lighter and more delicate.
-The force by which you strike keys on the harpsichord, does not affect the sound.
+The force you strike keys on the harpsichord does not affect the sound.

 Availability and Cost

 A harpsichord can be built for around $14,000 to $18,000.
-Pianos are more available and easier to find than harpsichords, although the harpsichord is making a comeback after nearly being obliterated in the 19th Century.
+Pianos are more available and more accessible to find than harpsichords, although the harpsichord is making a comeback after nearly being obliterated in the 19th Century.

 There is what’s known as the Piano Blue Book which is similar to the Kelley Blue Book for cars.

 Consulting the Piano Blue Book can give you a good idea of how much a new or used piano would cost in todays marketplace.